andrew henderson menu

 • Declaration of Mexican nationality by birth

-• Letter of naturalization.
+• Letter of naturalisation

-• School certificate of primary, secondary, or high school education issued by the Mexican educational authority
+• School certificate of primary, secondary or high school education issued by the Mexican educational authority

 • Certified ballot for a school year with a photograph and official seal issued by a Mexican educational authority